smart48/smt-laravel/README.md

 docker image push smart48/laravel-app
 ```

-**NB** We connected this repository to Docker Hub so on every change / `git push` Docker Hub does an automatic build.
+We connected this repository to Docker Hub so on every change / `git push` Docker Hub does an automatic build.
+The image is currently located at https://hub.docker.com/r/smart48/laravel-app .

 ## Code Base Copy